Place Value And Rounding Quizzes

 Understanding Place Value

-• Whole Numbers: Units, tens, hundreds, thousands, ten-thousands, etc.
+• Whole Numbers: Units, tens, hundreds, thousands, ten-thousands, hundred-thousands, etc.

 • Examples: